-- (a) THE CONTEST. - (1) Purpose.
-The Accounting Contest prepares students in principles and practices of
+- Purpose.
+The Accounting Contest prepares students in principles and practices of accounting for sole proprietorships, partnerships and corporations. - (2) Format.
+The contest may include bookkeeping terminology, the worksheet with adjustments,

-- accounting for sole proprietorships, partnerships and corporations. - (2) Format.
-The contest may include book-keeping terminology, the worksheet with adjustments, income statement, balance sheet, trial balance, account classification, journalizing, posting, bank reconciliation, payroll and other items related to the basic accounting cycle. - (3) Calculators.
+- income statement, balance sheet, trial balance, account classification, journalizing, posting, bank reconciliation, payroll and other items related to the basic accounting cycle. - (3) Calculators.
 Refer to the contest handbook for restrictions on calculators.

 - (1) Individual Competition.
 Each member high school may enter as many as four individuals in the district meet. - (2) Team Competition.
 A school shall have a minimum of three contestants compete in order to participate in the team competition.
 All four members of the winning team will advance to the next higher level of competition. - (c) QUALIFICATION.
-Individuals, team and wildcards qualify for the next level of competition according to Section 902. - (d) TIES. - Individual Competition.
+Individuals, teams and wildcards qualify for the next level of competition according to Section 902. - (d) TIES. - (1) Individual Competition.
 No ties are to be broken. - (2) Team Competition.
-Refer to Section 902 (h) (3)(D).
+Refer to Section 902 (h)(3) (D).

-Section 924: HIGH SCHOOL CALCULATOR APPLI-CATIONS CONTEST
+Section 924: HIGH SCHOOL CALCULATOR APPLICATIONS CONTEST

-- Purpose.
+- (1) Purpose.
 The Calculator Applications Contest trains students in efficient problem solving strategies involving calculations in the areas of engineering, science and mathematics. - (2) Format.
 The contest includes calculations involving addition, subtraction, multiplication, division, roots, powers, exponentiation, logarithms, trigonometric functions, inverse trigonometric functions, iterative solutions for transcendental equations, differential and integral calculus, elementary statistics and matrix algebra.
-In addition to straightforward calculation problems, the contest shall include geometric and stated problems similar to those found in recently adopted highschoolalgebra, geometry, trigonometry, pre-calculus and calculus textbooks, previous contests, and UIL materials related to the contest.

-- (3) Calculators.
+In addition to straightforward calculation problems, the contest shall include geometric and stated problems similar to those found in recently adopted high school algebra, geometry, trigonometry, pre-calculus and calculus textbooks, previous contests, and UIL materials related to the contest. - (3) Calculators.
 Refer to the contest handbook for restrictions on calculators. - (4) Late Arrivals.
 Qualified contestants not present when the tests are distributed will be disqualified.

-- (1) Individual Competition.
-Each member high school may enter as many as four individuals in the district meet. - (2) Team Competition.
+(1) Individual Competition.
+Each member high school may enter as many as four individuals

+- in the district meet. - (2) Team Competition.
 A school shall have a minimum of three contestants compete in order to participate in the team competition.
 All four members of the winning team will advance to the next higher level of competition. - (c) QUALIFICATION.
-Individuals, team and wildcards qualify for the next level of competition according to Section 902.

-(d) TIES.

-- (1) Individual Competition.
-When determining first or second place, if two or more contestants have identical raw scores, the higher place shall be given to the contestant gaining the most points on stated and geometric problems.
+Individuals, teams and wildcards qualify for the next level of competition according to Section 902. - (d) TIES. - (1) Individual Competition.
+In the event of a tie, the higher place shall be given to the contestant gaining the most points on stated and geometric problems.
 If the same number of points are gained on stated and geometric problems, then a tie exists. - (2) Team Competition.
-Refer to Section 902 (h) (3)(D).
+Refer to Section 902 (h)(3) (D).

-Section 926: HIGH SCHOOL COMPUTER APPLI-CATIONS CONTEST
+Section 926: HIGH SCHOOL COMPUTER APPLICATIONS CONTEST